There was a time rice was the only grain in town. Not anymore.

 It may be good for your gut

 Rice is a staple for people all over the world.
 It comes in many colors and sizes, but the two most popular types are white rice and brown rice.
-White rice is the least nutritious of the two.
+White rice is the most processed of the two.
 Its husk, bran, and much of the germ has been removed.

-Many brands of white rice are enriched to restore the nutrients lost during processing.
-The husks are removed from brown rice, but the healthy bran and germ remain.
+Many brands of white rice are enriched with thiamine, riboflavin, niacin, folic acid, and iron to restore the nutrients lost during processing.
+The husks are removed from brown rice, but the nutrient-rich bran and germ remain.